austincrim/austincrim.com-astro/src/content/posts/cobol-in-what-a-60-year-old-language-taught-me-about-javascript.md

 ---
-title: 'COBOL’in 🏀: What a 60 year old language taught me about JavaScript'
+title: "COBOL'in: What a 60 year old language taught me about JavaScript"
 lede: How my experience as a mainframe developer shapes my JavaScript code
 datePublished: 2021-06-01
 draft: false